taltrui/tomasaltrui.dev/src/pages/blog/tanstack-start-app-with-better-auth.md

 };
 ```

-The idea behind using Query's Mutations to handle this is to have a standarized way of handling states and being consistent on how we interact with our services.
+The idea behind using Query's Mutations to handle this is to have a standardized way of handling states and being consistent on how we interact with our services.

 ## Routing Architecture